KI7MT/wspr-analytics/experiments/README.md

-# Example Scripts
+# Performance Experiments

-The scripts in this directory are used for testing and exploring [PySpark][], [Apache Arrow][], and other frameworks while the main [wsprana][] application is being reworked.
+The scripts in this directory are used for exploring the use of [Spark][], [Apache Arrow][], [Scala][] and other Big Data frameworks to:

+1. Reduce CSV on-disk storage space
+1. Improve CSV read-times and portability
+1. Improve query performance
+1. Produce a cost effective, yet scalable, analytics solution for WSPR data

+An additional deminsion that could be explored is streaming.
+There are many frameworks that can be employed in this area for those with suffecient energy.

+* [Apache Storm][]
+* [Spark Streaming][]
+* [Apache Flink][]

+...and many others.

-All of the example scripts will be incorporated into the main app.
-Some of the scripts in this folder will just be test scripts, like the `pandas_convert_csv.py` and `pyarrow_read.py`, but they provide some insight as to what can be done to reduce processing time and imporve file storage footprints.
+All of the example scripts will be incorporated into a main application at some point, however, some will just be for testing.

+Additional tests will be done using [Scala][] and / or [Java][], but initial tests will be run using Python, or more sustinct, [PySpark][], which lends itself to rapid-deployment scenarios.

+## Compute Constraints

+While there is no shortage of cloud-based Big Data solutions these days ( [AWS EMR][], [Azure Synapse][], [Databricks][], [GCP][], [Google Big Query][], etc), these tests will look at commonidty based on-prem resources in order to keep the over all cost at an acceptable level.

 ## Environment Setup

-If you are on `Windows 10` it is highly recommended that you use `Windows Subsystem Linux v2`.
+If you are on `Windows 10`, I would highly recommended using `Windows Subsystem Linux v2`.
 Doing so will be far easier for setting up [Apache Spark][] and you can follow the directions below to get things going.

+### Java

+No matter which method of compute is employed, [Java][] forms the foundation.
+I chose to use `openjdk version "1.8.0_275`, however, [Spark][] now fully supports `Java-11`.

+### Python

 You need a `Python` Environment, either from [Anaconda Python][] or the standard [Python][] installer and `venv`.
 Either way, you should run the tests in a virtual environment to keep package bloat to a minimum.

+### SDK Manager

+While running tests, it can be challanng to manage a matrix of frameworks.
+The use of [sdkman][] can make quick work of this chore.

 ## Running The Tests